-Known for being one of Ernest Hemingway’s favorite haunts, and as “la cuna del daiquiri”(the cradle of the daiquiri), this bodeguita is another must-see Havana.
+El Floridita is known for being one of Ernest Hemingway’s favorite haunts, and as “la cuna del daiquiri”(the cradle of the daiquiri), this bodeguita is another must-see Havana.
 You can grab food and drinks here, and as in most places in Havana, you can also experience live music.

 5 | Museo de la Revolución

 This museum is centered on the revolution that Fidel Castro led in the 1950s.
 It’s one of the most interesting museums that I have had the pleasure of visiting.
 This is because you get to see a different side of the story for that turbulent time in Cuba’s history.
 The building where it is located is beautiful – it formally served as the Presidential Palace.
 This means that there is plenty of opportunity for great photo opps!

 6 | El Melacón

 Originally built as a fortress to protect Havana from the water, this promenade is one of the city’s highlights.
 It is a popular hangout for Habaneros, so it’s a great place to meet the locals and experience the Cuban culture.
 It’s a great place to catch a little sea breeze in the evening after a long hot day.
 You’ll definitely find mini-bands playing/ singing some jams as well.

 7 | Callejón de Hamel